This information applies to legacy alerting. Learn more about converting to New Relic Alerts.

 Critical events are triggered when a threshold condition has been exceeded for a period of time as defined in the alert policy.
 When an alert is active, the associated status indicator bar changes to red on your dashboard.

 When all Critical events closed, the alert is also considered closed.
-New Relic sends a final closing notification when the alert has been closed for 5 minutes.
+New Relic sends a final closing notification when the alert has been closed for five minutes.

 Caution events are triggered when a threshold condition has been exceeded for a period of time as defined in the alert policy.
 The associated status indicator changes to yellow on your dashboard.